How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Is it Possible to Test Palladium at Home With Lemon Juice?

 No, it’s not possible to test palladium at home using lemon juice.
-Lemon juice is only weakly acidic and it won’t noticeably with palladium leading to inconclusive results.
+Lemon juice is only weakly acidic and it won’t noticeably react with palladium.

 Is it Possible to Test Palladium at Home With Ceramic Tiles?